-Since 1980, the validity of a specific diagnostic name for “Borderline Personality Disorder’ has been strengthened further by research findings demonstrating that it is associated with significant and specific biological disturbances in the brains of those who suffer from it, and that genetic factors contribute significantly to the risk of it’s development, and that medications effective for the reduction of core symptoms of the disorder modulate activity at specific receptor sites in some of the neural pathways that demonstrate the disturbances noted above.10
+Since 1980, the validity of a specific diagnostic name for “Borderline Personality Disorder’ has been strengthened further by research findings demonstrating that it is associated with significant and specific biological disturbances in the brains of those who suffer from the disorder, that genetic factors contribute significantly to the risk of it’s development, and that medications effective for the reduction of core symptoms of the disorder modulate activity at specific receptor sites in some of the neural pathways that demonstrate the disturbances noted above.10

 In spite of these facts, there is still this agreement about what the specific name should be for borderline disorder.
 Some researchers have emphasized the emotional disturbances of the disorder and suggest the name should reflect these problems.
 Others believe the name should focus more on impulsivity, thought disturbances or impairments of relationships.Many others believe that the disorder is not one of personality.
-Finally, there remain a hard-core of individuals, although they are decreasing, who still considered it to be a “wastebasket” diagnosis by some mental health professionals, possibly because there are other mental disorders that frequently co-occur with borderline disorder.
+Finally, there remain a hard-core of individuals, although they are decreasing, who still considered it to be a “wastebasket” diagnosis, possibly because there are other mental disorders that frequently co-occur with borderline disorder.
 This increases the complexity of symptoms and the difficulty in making an accurate diagnosis of borderline disorder, especially by those clinicians who are not experienced with the disorder.